 The routine is awesome!
-But, whipping off a blog in 30minutes is NOT!
+But, whipping off a post in 30 minutes is NOT!
 Don't do it!

-Now, let's clarify, I don't mean you have to spend 3 hours on each blog, for it to be a good blog.
-No.
+Now, let's clarify.
+I don't mean you have to spend 3 hours on each post for it to be good.
+Definitely not.

-I do mean that writing a blog for the sake of getting a blog done is NOT a reason to blog.
-You're readers will feel it.
+I do mean that writing a post for the sake of getting a post done is NOT a reason to blog.
+Trust me…your readers will feel it!

-Each blog must have a purpose beyond “filler content”.
+Each post must have a purpose beyond “filler content”.

-Use these 5 key blogging techniques so that you never have to write a blog for the sake of checking it off your “to do” list ever again.
+Use these 5 key blogging techniques so that you never have to write a blog post for the sake of checking it off your “to do” list ever again

 1. Have a Defined Topic

-First, it is most important that you clearly decide what the mission of your blog will be.
-What's in it for your readers if they read this blog?
+What's in it for your readers if they read this post?
 (Notice I didn't ask what was in it for YOU.
-Blogs are all about your readers).
+Posts should be all about your readers).